svelteness/svelte-jester/README.md

 `preprocess` (default: false): Pass in `true` if you are using Svelte preprocessors.
 They are loaded from `svelte.config.js` or `svelte.config.cjs`.

-`showConsoleLog` (default: false): If you'd like to see console.logs of the preprocessors then pass in `true`.
-Otherwise these will be surpressed, because the compiler could complain about unexpected tokens.

 `debug` (default: false): If you'd like to see the output of the compiled code then pass in `true`.

 `compilerOptions` (default: {}): Use this to pass in